shahrulandeka/cybersecurity-map/README.md

 Frameworks:
 1. NIST Cybersecurity Framework
 2. Cyber Kill Chain
+3. STRIDE Attack (spoofing, tampering, repudiation, information disclosure, denial of service, and elevation of privilege.)(commonly used to identify vulnerabilities in six specific attack vectors.)
+4. Trike Attack Model (open source methodology and tool that takes a security-centric approach to threat modeling. )(commonly used to focus on security permissions, application use cases, privilege models, and other elements that support a secure environment.)
+5. VAST Attack Model (Visual, Agile, Simple Threat Model)(part of an automated threat-modeling platform called ThreatModeler®.)(Many security teams opt to use VAST as a way of automating and streamlining their threat modeling assessments.)
-3. PASTA Threat Model Framework (Process for Attack Simulation and Threat Analysis)
+6. PASTA Threat Model Framework (Process for Attack Simulation and Threat Analysis)
    - Popularly used across many industries
    - 7 steps
      1. Define the business and security objectives - Before starting, team needs to what their goals are.
 E.g. Protect customer data.
 Ask a LOT of questions.
 Understand things like how PII is handled.